ihmeuw/cascade-at/docs/dev/inputs_outputs.rst

   These get embedded in the Cascade logs, but it is worth mentioning that the log-level used for Dismod-AT can make the logs get very large, because Dismod-AT can log every step of its nonlinear solver.
-Dismod-AT logs have two levels, and we really need the top-level log in order to determine the quality of a fit.
+Dismod-AT logs have two levels, a high-level report from Dismod-AT itself, and a low-level report from the Ipopt optimizer that converges within each of the Dismod-AT time steps.
+We need the Dismod-AT convergence data more than data on iterations by Ipopt.

 Fits
   The output of the main fit and of the draws, which determine uncertainty,